-Are you living your life to the fullest, enjoying moments as they occur or has your life become a drive-by experience?
-If you don’t have a healthy work-life balance, you’re not getting the most out of life.
+Are you living your life to the fullest, enjoying moments as they occur, or has your life become a drive-by experience?
+A healthy work-life balance is vital to living your best life.

-When we live our lives very fast-paced, on a tight schedule, moving from one step to the next, we lack balance and often become so busy that we miss the enjoyment of important moments in our day.
-As we approach the end of the day, we may even experience moments of true fulfillment, but if we can’t recall key elements of our day, we are not living in the moment.
+If we live our lives very fast-paced, on a tight schedule, moving from one thing to the next, we lack work-life balance and often become so busy that we miss the little things that occur around us that bring us joy.
+As we approach the end of the day, we often do not recall critical elements of our day.

 Drive-By Life Phenomena

 Several years ago, I coined the phrase “drive-by life phenomena” when writing my first book, Giving Back, How to Find Your Personal Joy and Make a Difference to Others.
-During that time, I was living a classic drive-by life: working through countless to-do lists of meetings and appointments, rarely checking in with my emotions, or savouring my interactions and accomplishments along the way.
+During that time, I lived a classic drive-by life: managing countless to-do lists of meetings and appointments at work, rarely checking in with my emotions, or savouring my interactions and accomplishments along the way.

-When we live this way and suddenly gaze in the rearview mirror, we realize all of these moments are a big blur.
-This behaviour robs us from living a full life with the people that matter most to us.
-It is so easy to develop a habit of simply going through the motions of everyday life without taking time to enjoy the journey.
+When we live this way and suddenly gaze in the rearview mirror, we realize all these moments are a blur.
+This behaviour robs us of living a complete life with the people who matter most to us.
+It is so easy to develop a habit of simply going through everyday life motions without taking time to enjoy the journey.

 The Elusive Work-Life Balance

 The first step is to determine what is causing this behaviour.
-Many times it can be related to not having the ideal work/life balance.
-Living in the moment, practicing mindfulness is the best way to start to achieve this balance.
-It’s important to note that the balance will be different for each of us.
-When I am working, I try to keep my focus on my work.
-When I am with family or friends, I try to give them my full attention.
-However, I have also noticed that my passion for both parts of my life may be getting in my own way.
-There are certainly times when I have found a pressing, daily tug to complete just one more task, or make one more call, even after completing an exceptionally productive day.
+It can often be related to not having the ideal work/life balance.
+Living in the moment, practicing mindfulness is the best way to achieve this balance.
+It's important to note that the balance will differ for each of us.
+When I am working, I try to focus solely on my work.
+I try to give them my full attention when I am with family or friends.
+However, I have also noticed that my passion for both parts of my life may get in my way.
+There are certainly times when I have found a pressing, daily tug to complete just one more task or make one more call, even after completing an exceptionally productive day.

-If you want to get the most out of your life you have to take a step back and decipher what is really important: Is it family, work, or a combination and, if both are crucial, how do we make time for them?
-Essentially, it is all about improving your focus on what you are doing and making decisions that benefit you and all of the people who surround you.
+If you want to get the most out of your life, you must step back and decipher what is important: Is it family, work, or a combination and, if both are crucial, how do we make time for them?
+Essentially, it is all about improving your focus on what you are doing and making decisions that benefit you and everyone around you.

-Pause and ask yourself: Is it hard to find a work/life balance because I don't actually want to change my work patterns?
-Is it too hard because I love the high I get from working so much each day?
-Or, is it because I haven’t mastered my own mindfulness yet?
+Pause and ask yourself: Is it hard to find a work/life balance because I don't want to change my work patterns?
+Is it too hard because I love the high I get from working so much daily?
+Or is it because I haven’t mastered mindfulness yet?

 Here are some questions to self-reflect on: